Jamolo5/uma-scanner/README.md

   Matches detected text against a nested database of known game choices using fuzzy string matching for robust recognition even with OCR inaccuracies.

 - **Dynamic Overlay:**
-  Displays matched choice information as a transparent, always-on-top overlay window with options listed and categorized.
+  Displays matched choice information as a transparent, always-on-top overlay window with options listed.

-- **Configurable Region:**
-  Capture region is user-configurable via an external JSON file (`config.json`), enabling flexible setup based on screen resolution or window layout.

-- **User-Friendly Interface:**
-  Includes a draggable overlay window with a fixed-position Close button for convenient control without obstructing gameplay.

 ---